 FacetWP is an advanced filtering plugin for WordPress, which allows you to use your site’s existing post types, fields, and taxonomies to give your users what they are looking for by only showing the relevant filtering choices.
 It’s based on the facet system, and it enhances WordPress’ default search functionality.
 FacetWP includes twelve facet types like checkboxes, dropdowns, date ranges, and sliders to choose from.
 It allows you to add faceted search to your WooCommerce sites, listing pages, resources pages, search pages, and directories, and since it’s AJAX-based, it doesn’t require the page to be refreshed to filter it, making it extremely fast.
 FacetWP works well with Elementor, allowing you to integrate lots of UI choices with your design.

-Filters 1 Facetwp Best Search Filter Plugins For Elementor 1
+Filters 1 FacetWP Best Search Filter Plugins for Elementor 1

 The first step is to install the plugin.
 Download it from the official website.
 You can try the trial version or buy the full version.
 To integrate it with Elementor, you’ll also need the FacetWP Elementor plugin.
 Once you’ve installed and activated it, you can start using it.